rabidaudio/rabid.audio/src/_posts/2026-03-27-introducing-chicy-online.md

 ## Custom domains

 At this point your site should be live on your unique subdomain, e.g. `teeny-angle-dwas5.sites.chicy.online`.
-But no static site service would be complete if it didn't let you bring your own domain. `chicy` will automatically provision and validate an SSL certificate and serve your site via HTTPS.
+But no static site service would be complete if it didn't let you bring your own domain. `chicy` will automatically provision and validate an SSL certificate and serv  e your site via HTTPS.

 ### DNS Records